 How to Become a Penetration Tester?

-Professionals with relevant hacking skills and work experience do not always need specialized degrees to become penetration testers.
-However, many pen testing jobs require bachelor’s or master’s degrees in cybersecurity, computer science, or IT.
+Professionals with relevant hacking skills and work experience don’t always need specialized degrees to become penetration testers.
+However, many pen testing jobs require a bachelor’s or master’s degree in cybersecurity, computer science, IT, or a related field.

 Step 4: Get Certified